urizaraj/babel-and-react-v-000/README.md

 )
 ```

-...when the above is run through Babel, we receive:
+...when the above is run through Babel, we receive

 ```JavaScript
 var profile = (